Support for Trafficked People Program

 We administer the STPP and it is delivered nationally by the Australian Red Cross(Opens in a new tab/window).

-The STPP assists victims and survivors in meeting their safety, security, health and well-being needs.
-It also helps develop options for life after victim and survivors leave the STPP.
+The STPP assists victims-survivors in meeting their safety, security, health and well-being needs.
+It also helps develop options for life after victim-survivors leave the STPP.

-Case managers help victims and survivors to access services which may include:
+Case managers help victim-survivors to access services which may include:

 - suitable accommodation